Adam Adamant Lives!: Series development

 Adam Adamant Lives! has been called by modern observers "what Doctor Who did next", because at least three Doctor Who alumni had key positions on the pilot.
 It reunited producer Verity Lambert with Head of Television Drama Sydney Newman.
 Together they had been at the core of decision-makers who launched Doctor Who.
 The series also brought Donald Cotton, who had the same year written two serials for Doctor Who, back into Newman's orbit.
 Cotton and partner Richard Harris would write the first script, "A Vintage Year for Scoundrels", and would therefore come to be credited as co-creators.
 However, over the years, Newman has been cited as creator of the show.
 Even the BBC has at times propagated this idea, calling him the creator on some of their own pages devoted to the programme, but not on others.

 Adam Adamant Lives! was a quick replacement for the show he had actually intended, an adaptation of the adventures of literary detective Sexton Blake.
 When the rights to the character suddenly became unavailable, it fell to writers Cotton and Harris, along with script editor Tony Williamson, to come up with an alternative idea.
 Newman indicated near the end of his life that he had, indeed, been significantly involved in the rewrites, suggesting that his critic Mary Whitehouse had been partial inspiration for the character.
 Many of the indoor scenes were filmed at Studios 3 and 5 at the BBC Television Centre in London.

 Filming

 Gerald Harper chose to wear false eyebrows when playing the title role, based on those of his make-up artist.
 He also wore a wig.
 Harper was shortsighted and wore glasses, which he removed as soon as filming was ready to start.
 When the series ended, the make-up woman sewed his fake eyebrows onto a sampler, with "Here lie the Eyebrows of Adam Adamant, 1966–1967" underneath, which was framed and given to Harper as a memento.
-He also kept his chararcter's swordstick, and both remain on his wall at home to this day.
+He also kept his character's swordstick, and both remain on the wall at home.

 Cancellation

 Television critic Paul Stump opines in the BBC Four documentary The Cult of Adam Adamant! that the programme ended because the contemporaneously airing The Avengers was a "sexier, slicker, better-funded" version of the same concept.
 Gerald Harper went on to appear in Yorkshire Television's Gazette and its sequel Hadleigh.